 No matter how well you hide something, if you get really heavily searched, there is always a chance it will be found.
 No amount of asking on the internet for the best hiding places will remove that risk entirely.

 Please be careful out there.
-I don’t want to hear about anyone having their weekend ruined.
+Source doesn’t want to hear about anyone having their weekend ruined before it even started.

 How long is the queue going to be?